Uses infrared heat, which is cleaner and healthier than most other methods. Suitable for 16 lb. turkeys and large cuts of meat.

 A well-made fryer that sports a patented drain clip and oil drain that makes changing the oil easy.
 Earns praise for tender, juicy results.
 Can also steam and broil.

 Takes a while to heat oil to proper cooking temperature.
 Not for large turkeys – only fits up to 14 lbs.
 Power cord is short.

 Can be used outside.
 Cooks without oil, and accommodates turkeys up to 18 lbs.
 On the lower end of the price range.

-Cooking time is twice that of a traditional oil fryer – unacceptable for some consumers.
+Cooking time is twice that of a traditional oil fryer, which is unacceptable for some consumers.

-An acceptable choice for outdoor turkey frying, thanks to its spacious 29-qt. capacity that's powered by propane.
-Includes 2 pots, rack, and turkey lifting hook.
+An acceptable choice for outdoor turkey frying, thanks to its spacious 29 qt. capacity that's powered by propane.
+Includes 2 pots, rack, and lifting hook.

-With its 42-quart capacity, this model is capable of frying turkeys up to 25 lbs.
+With its 42 qt. capacity, this model is capable of frying turkeys up to 25 lbs.
 Has a sturdy build throughout, with aluminum construction, riveted handles, and heavy-duty rack and hooks.

 It's large and takes up more storage space than some of its competitors.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.